Search for extraterrestrial intelligence: Active SETI

-Active SETI, also known as messaging to extraterrestrial intelligence (METI), consists of sending signals into space in the hope that they will be picked up by an alien intelligence.
+Active SETI, also known as messaging to extraterrestrial intelligence (METI), consists of sending signals into space in the hope that they will be detected by an alien intelligence.

 Realized interstellar radio message projects

 In November 1974, a largely symbolic attempt was made at the Arecibo Observatory to send a message to other worlds.
 Known as the Arecibo Message, it was sent towards the globular cluster M13, which is 25,000 light-years from Earth.
 Further IRMs Cosmic Call, Teen Age Message, Cosmic Call 2, and A Message From Earth were transmitted in 1999, 2001, 2003 and 2008 from the Evpatoria Planetary Radar.

 Debate

 Whether or not to attempt to contact extraterrestrials has attracted significant academic debate in the fields of space ethics and space policy.
 Physicist Stephen Hawking, in his book A Brief History of Time, suggests that "alerting" extraterrestrial intelligences to our existence is foolhardy, citing humankind's history of treating its own kind harshly in meetings of civilizations with a significant technology gap, e.g., the extermination of Tasmanian aborigines.
 He suggests, in view of this history, that we "lay low".
 In one response to Hawking, in September 2016, astronomer Seth Shostak sought to allay such concerns.
 Astronomer Jill Tarter also disagrees with Hawking, arguing that aliens developed and long-lived enough to communicate and travel across interstellar distances would have evolved a cooperative and less violent intelligence.
 She however thinks it is too soon for humans to attempt active SETI and that humans should be more advanced technologically first but keep listening in the meantime.